Love is Not a Feeling: How Parents Can Model Selfless Love

 Pornography and Sexuality

-A few conversations I’ve had recently, along with my last post written by John Fort, caused me to think about my past, my thoughts on sex, and the connection between pornography and sexuality.
+A few conversations I’ve had recently, along with the last post written by John Fort, caused me to think about my past, my thoughts on sex, and the connection between pornography and sexuality.
 Is one connected to the other?
 (Spoiler alert: Yes!)
-If so, how has pornography affected my views on sex and sexuality, and how does watching pornography affect my child’s views?
+If so, how has pornography affected my views on sex and sexuality, and how does watching pornography affect my children’s views?

-Before we can help our children and the choices they face, we need to analyze our views and thoughts on our own sexuality.
-Understanding our hang-ups and the reasoning behind them, and our current viewpoint and basis for those beliefs help us have clearer, deeper, and honest, albeit difficult, conversations with our children.
+Before we can help our children with the choices they face, we need to analyze our views and thoughts on our own sexuality.
+Understanding our hang-ups, the reasoning behind them, our current viewpoint and basis for those beliefs help us have clearer, deeper, and honest, albeit difficult, conversations with our children.

 Continue reading “Pornography and Sexuality”